 All prices include bed linen and towels, heating oil and electricity plus a welcome bottle of wine and biscuits to help you get your break off to a chilled-out start.
 A travel cot and a high chair are available on request for non-walking babies.

-This self-catering Suffolk countryside holiday accommodation is equipped with central heating, wood-burning fire, large flat screen TV, DVD player, Sky Freesat, WiFi, Ipod docking station, Smeg elecric hob and oven, slimline dishwasher, fridge with freezer compartment and washing machine.
+This self-catering Suffolk countryside holiday accommodation is equipped with central heating, wood-burning fire, large flat screen TV, Sky Freesat, WiFi, iPod docking station, Smeg elecric hob and oven, slimline dishwasher, fridge with freezer compartment and washing machine.
 Private parking for two cars.